dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-11-Time series tems.md

 * iterations
 * time steps

-Oh my, so many of these!
+Oh my, so many of these terms!

 ## No concept of input and output